zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_rheo_pressure.rst

 must be specified for every atom type.

 One first defines the atom *types*.
-A wild-card asterisk can be used in place of or in conjunction with the *types* argument to set the coefficients for multiple pairs of atom types.
+A wild-card asterisk can be used in place of or in conjunction with the *types* argument to set values for multiple atom types.
 This takes the form "\*" or "\*n" or "m\*" or "m\*n".
 If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
 A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from m to :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 The *types* definition is followed by the pressure style, *pstyle*.
 Current options *linear*, *taitwater*, and *cubic*.
 Style *linear* is a linear